Pearman91/django_form/README.md

-##Django form
+##  Django form

 ### Prerequisites

-This is app was developed on Python 3.7.5.
+This app was developed on Python 3.7.5.

 ### Installation